Margaret Mead: Career and later life

 During World War II, Mead along with other social scientists like Gregory Bateson and Ruth Benedict, took on several different responsibilities.
-In 1940, Mead joined the Committee for National Morale.
-In 1941, she also contributed to an essay that was released in the Applied Anthropology, which created strategies to help produce propaganda with the intent of raising national morale.
-In 1942, Mead served as the executive director of the Committee on Food Habits of the National Research Council, which served to gather data on American citizens ability to get food and their overall diet during the war.
-During World War II, Mead also served on the Institute for Intercultural Studies (IIS), whose prime objective was to research the “national character” of the Axis powers to try and foster peace between the two sides.
+In 1940, Mead joined the non-governmental Committee for National Morale.
+In 1941, she published an essay in Applied Anthropology, which offered strategies to help produce propaganda with the intent of raising national morale.
+From 1942, Mead served as the executive director of the Committee on Food Habits of the National Research Council, which served to gather data on American citizens' ability to get food and their overall diet during the war.
+During the war, Mead also served on the Council on Intercultural Relations (later, the Institute for Intercultural Studies (IIS)), whose primary objective was to research the "national character" of the Axis powers to try to foster peace between the two sides after the war.
+In summer 1943, she traveled to Britain on a speaking tour on American culture funded by the Office of War Information.
+Drawing on experiences on this tour, she wrote and published The American Troops and the British Community, in part to explain American "courtship rituals" and dating to a British public increasingly affected by millions of American soldiers.
+She also wrote a manual on using cultural knowledge in overseas undercover operations for the Army Specialized Training Program.
+Mead continued to establish a public voice, with her writing appearing in Vogue, Mademoiselle, and the New York Times.

+In 1948, Mead was quoted in the News Chronicle as supporting the deployment of Iban mercenaries to Malaysia during the Malayan Emergency, arguing that using Ibans (Dyaks) who enjoyed headhunting was no worse than deploying white troops who had been taught that killing was wrong.

 She was curator of ethnology at the American Museum of Natural History from 1946 to 1969.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1948, the United States National Academy of Sciences in 1975, and the American Philosophical Society in 1977.
-She taught at The New School and Columbia University, where she was an adjunct professor from 1954 to 1978 and a professor of anthropology and chair of the Division of Social Sciences at Fordham University's Lincoln Center campus from 1968 to 1970, founding their anthropology department.
+She taught at The New School and Columbia University, where she was an adjunct professor from 1954 to 1978 a professor of anthropology and chair of the Division of Social Sciences at Fordham University's Lincoln Center campus from 1968 to 1970, founding their anthropology department.
 In 1970, she joined the faculty of the University of Rhode Island as a Distinguished Professor of Sociology and Anthropology.